wfau/gaia-dmp/deployments/hadoop-yarn/ansible/roles/grafana/README.md

-The source of this role can be found here: https://github.com/MiteshSharma/PrometheusWithGrafana
+The original source for this role was copied from https://github.com/MiteshSharma/PrometheusWithGrafana